Cost-Free Personalization via Information-Geometric Projection in Bayesian Federated Learning: Parametric Bayesian Federated Learning

 \end{itemize} \end{itemize}

-To support the various aggregation strategies that operate on covariance matrices, and to avoid arbitrarily setting the effective sample size parameter in IVON, which ideally corresponds to the total dataset size, often unknown at the server, we consider a subclass of IVON that explicitly stores the covariance matrix and performs sampling directly from it instead of relying on the Hessian matrix.
-This is made possible by the relation \cite{shen2024variational}
+To support the different aggregation strategies that operate on covariance matrices, and to avoid arbitrarily setting the effective sample size parameter in IVON, which ideally corresponds to the total dataset size but is often unknown at the server, we adopt a subclass of IVON that explicitly stores the covariance matrix and performs sampling directly from it, rather than relying on the Hessian matrix.
+This reformulation is made possible by the relation derived in \cite{shen2024variational}

-which enables the covariance matrix to be computed from the Hessian, where $\sigma^2$ denotes the variance, $N$ is the dataset size, $h$ is the Hessian approximation, and $\delta$ is the weight decay term.
+which links the variance $\sigma^2$ to the Hessian approximation $h$\footnote{For a multivariate Gaussian, the Hessian of the negative log-likelihood is proportional to the inverse covariance matrix.
+When the covariance is diagonal, the Hessian is also diagonal, so the Hessian approximation reduces to per-parameter scalar entries.}, the dataset size $N$, and the weight decay term $\delta$.
 In practice, the covariance matrix is first computed locally after estimating the Hessian.
-These local covariances are then aggregated on the server, and the resulting global covariance matrix is sent back to the clients, where it is used to reconstruct the updated local Hessians.
-Unlike previous work \cite{pal2024simple} that employed IVON but was restricted to RKLB aggregation due to its direct operation on the Hessian, our formulation enables a wider support for covariance-based aggregation strategies.
+These local covariance matrices are then aggregated at the server, and the resulting global covariance is distributed back to the clients, where it is used to reconstruct the updated local Hessians.
+Unlike prior work \cite{pal2024simple}, which employed IVON but was limited to RKLB-based aggregation due to its direct dependence on the Hessian, our formulation enables a broader range of covariance-based aggregation strategies.